All Episodes

 I caught some of this on tape.

-My news director went with me.
+In my own mind, my news director went with me.

 I say, man, I feel like crap.

-You planning to do something?
+You planning to do something.

 I'm a big listener.